 Understanding Financial Risk and Its Types

-Before investing time in methods to assess and reduce risk it is essential for the analyst to be aware of what the financial risks can be and what their consequences are.
+Before investing time in methods to assess and reduce risk the analyst needs to be aware of what the financial risks can be and what their consequences are.
 Risk to the financial market can be described as the chance of experiencing a negative and unexpected outcome due to market fluctuations.

 They may be triggered by many reasons like: